In this post

 - Throughout Asia, at least Thailand, Vietnam and Malaysia hospitals are very good!
 If you need to do any check-ups, x-rays or healing progress assessment, fear not, you will be in good hands.
 It is a strong misconception that people will not be treated or treated poorly.
 That is not true.
 In Bangkok, I went to a hospital, which reminded me of Four Seasons or Hilton hotel.
 I was pampered from head to toe, for a reasonable price, probably the same as it would cost in Europe.
 Do not be discouraged just because you believe that healthcare around Asia is poor.
 That is not the case.
 Go to a private hospital to make sure the experience is even better.
 I’ve been to so many hospitals in Asia that this topic deserves a whole separate blog post.

-– Giving the crutches away
+– Giving the Crutches Away

 - Lastly, the most pleasant moment of my broken leg backpacking experience was the chance to get rid of the crutches, when I did not need them anymore.
 We went to a public hospital in Hanoi and asked if it is possible to donate the crutches to someone in need.

 - We were taken to a lady from a low-income family, broken knee and a cast from heel to hip.
 I gave her my crutches and then I burst into tears because a little kindness goes a long way.
-Our only wish is to be able to help all those hundreds of people in the orthopaedic clinic if we had the chance.
+Our only wish is to be able to help all those hundreds of people in the orthopedic clinic if we had the chance.
 Hopefully, the lady will give the crutches to someone in need after she’s back on her feet.
 If you happen to have crutches or a wheelchair you do not need anymore, I encourage you to do the same and help those in need!

-The not so pleasant aspects:
+The not so Pleasant Aspects:

 - If you have a fresh, serious bone fracture and a full cast, your limb will be swelling.
 Even more on long-haul flights.
 Before you leave your doctor – obtain a permission “Fit to fly”.
 Some air carries will require this document to ensure your safety.
 (It is to do with your blood circulation and the possibility of forming a blood clot and subsequently, you dying).
 It is also related to avoiding making an emergency landing in case that happens.
 Emergency landings cost a lot.